 Growing, harvesting, producing and buying organic cotton can greatly benefit our fragile environment, small organic farms, you and your family health.
 Avoiding constant exposure to pesticides, herbicides and other chemicals through clothes we wear 7 days a week can reduce a risk of various health conditions and make us live more joyful and conscious life.

-Use Organic Cotton Only: Environmentally Friendly & Free of Chemicals
+Organic Only: Environmentally Friendly & Free of Chemicals

 As earlier mentioned conventional cotton is farmed using pesticides and synthetic fertilizers, later during the process from fiber to fabric it is treated with toxic chemical substances.
 For this reason, conventional cotton garments release pesticide toxins into water when washed and into air when worn or used in everyday life.
 Enormous amount health-related issues are related to the toxins we are bombarded by every day.
 Imagine, if your beloved piece of cloth made of conventional cotton constantly releases toxins into the air you breath and has regular interaction with your skin.
 Women should be highly concerned when choosing feminine hygiene products as tampons and sanitary pads are made of conventional cotton.